Superior Stateroom Deck 3

 Departure 26/7/2024

 Adolphus Point is located opposite the magnificent Glacier Bay National Park and Preserve.
 This dreamlike site is world famous for watching humpback whales.
 In the summer season, these majestic mammals come to feed in the nutrient-rich waters.
 They sometimes even come a few dozen feet from the shoreline, close to the houses and marinas.
-Orcas, sea lions,... maybe you’ll happen upon other marine species in these landscapes of fjords and ice fields.
+Orcas, sea lions... maybe you’ll happen upon other marine species in these landscapes of fjords and ice fields.
 One thing is sure; here are the most beautiful Alaskan waters.

 Arrival 26/7/2024